hbashton/VIIPER/docs/index.md

 USBIP is a protocol that allows USB devices to be shared over a network.
 VIIPER uses it because it's already built into Linux and available for Windows, making virtual device emulation possible without writing custom kernel drivers yourself.

-### Why is this a standalone executable that I have to interface via TCP, and not a (shared-object) library in itself
+### Why choose the standalone executable and interfacing via TCP over, and the (shared-object) libVIIPER library

 - Flexibility
     - allows one to use VIIPER as a service on the same host as the USBIP-Client and use the feeder on a different, remote machine.
     - allows for software written utilizing VIIPER to **not be** licensed under the terms of the GPLv3
     - **_future versions_**: Users can enhance VIIPER with device plugins, sharing a common wire-protocol, which can be dynamically incorporated.
-- **That said**, there **will be** a _libVIIPER_  that you can link against, eleminating multi-process and potential firewall issues.
-  Note that this **will require** your application to be licensed under the terms of the GPLv3 (or comptible license)

 ### Can I use VIIPER for gaming?